SHRHarry/Edge-TPU/YOLOv3-Tiny/readme.md

 2. Convert Tensorflow frozen graph `.pb` to TF-lite model `.tflite`.
 3. Compile a TF-Lite model `.tflite` into a file that's compatible with the Edge TPU `_edgetpu.tflite`.

-**P.S.** Since different versions of tensotflow will be used, it is recommended to use [Anaconda](https://www.anaconda.com/download/) to create environments of different versions.
+**Note:** Since different versions of tensotflow will be used, it is recommended to use [Anaconda](https://www.anaconda.com/download/) to create environments of different versions.

 ## Step1 Darknet2Frozen
 ### Setup